Saint Bonaventure hosts George Washington after Bishop's 23-point game

 George Washington Colonials (12-14, 6-7 A-10) at Saint Bonaventure Bonnies (13-14, 7-7 A-10)

+The Colonials are 6-7 against A-10 opponents.
+George Washington has a 6-9 record in games decided by 10 or more points.

+The Bonnies and Colonials match up Sunday for the first time in A-10 play this season.

-TOP PERFORMERS: Kyrell Luc is averaging 11.7 points, 4.4 assists and 1.7 steals for the Bonnies.
-Daryl Banks III is averaging 15.1 points over the past 10 games for Saint Bonaventure.
+TOP PERFORMERS: Daryl Banks III is averaging 15.1 points for the Bonnies.
+Yann Farell is averaging 1.9 made 3-pointers over the last 10 games for Saint Bonaventure.

-Bishop is averaging 21 points and five assists for the Colonials.
-Brendan Adams is averaging 17.1 points over the last 10 games for George Washington.
+Brendan Adams averages 2.5 made 3-pointers per game for the Colonials, scoring 17.2 points while shooting 40.0% from beyond the arc.
+Bishop is shooting 41.4% and averaging 21.0 points over the past 10 games for George Washington.

 LAST 10 GAMES: Bonnies: 5-5, averaging 64.1 points, 30.0 rebounds, 11.7 assists, 6.9 steals and 2.9 blocks per game while shooting 42.1% from the field.
 Their opponents have averaged 65.4 points per game.